Use audio to chat with your team

 - Click in your audio controls.

 - Use the dropdown fields under Microphone and Speakers to select your preferred devices.
 Your setting will be saved automatically.

-For non-Chrome browser users, change your speaker, or output, device in your computer's system preferences.
+For non-Chrome browser users, you can change your speaker or output device in your computer's system preferences.

 Audio controls appear when you join a conversation.
 Use audio controls to:

-A Click on an avatar to observe a collaborator
+A Click on an avatar to follow a collaborator